 In Levy, the court ruled that the trustees of this estate, by renting the real estate, were engaged in a trade or business.
 The court then went on to say this:

-Courts have consistently held that the rental of real estate is a “trade or business” if the taxpayer-lessor engages in regular and continuous activity in relation to the property.
+Courts have consistently held that real estate rental is a “trade or business” if the taxpayer-lessor engages in regular and continuous activity about the property.
 It has been held that a taxpayer who rents only a single parcel of real estate is engaged in the “trade or business” of renting real estate if his activities are regular and continuous.
-The fact that the trustees employed agents to manage the real property does not make any difference.
+The fact that the trustees employed agents to manage the real property makes no difference.

 The two big tax benefits of Section 1231 treatment are: